 Mrs. in the Middle

-Kay Hudson (Betty Grable) is part of the entertainment corps travelling around entertaining the troops in Japan at the end of WWII and at the same time trying to stay away from Sgt.
-Shep Dooley (Dan Dailey), a scoundrel and a charmer who happens to be her husband, well until the divorce comes through.
-Having headed to Kyoto with friend Billie (Benay Venuta) to put on a show there she finds herself dealing with handsome Capt.
-Johnny Comstock (Dale Robertson) and also Pfc.
+Kay Hudson (Betty Grable - How to Marry a Millionaire) is part of the entertainment corps, travelling around entertaining the troops in Japan at the end of WWII.
+At the same time she is trying to avoid Sgt.
+Shep Dooley (Dan Dailey - A Ticket to Tomahawk), a scoundrel and a charmer who happens to be her husband, well until the divorce comes through.
+Having headed to Kyoto with her friend, Billie (Benay Venuta), to put on a show for the troops stationed there she finds herself dealing with handsome Capt.
+Johnny Comstock (Dale Robertson - The Cariboo Trail) and also Pfc.
 Stanley Poppopolis (Danny Thomas).
 But she also finds herself dealing with Shep as he has followed her there having gone AWOL with forged papers so that he can try to win her back.

 But as I said "Call Me Mister" is a musical which really works because of Betty Grable and she really gives it her all from being chipper to sexy and throwing herself in to the musical numbers.
 And in fairness the rest of the cast is good with Dan Dailey delivering the song & dance numbers with Betty Grable whilst Danny Thomas gives us that classic "life treats him bad" pfc humour.
 But with out the enthusiasm of Betty Grable "Call Me Mister" would have ended up feeling like it was just going through the motions.

 What this all boils down to is that for fans of Betty Grable "Call Me Mister" will be a lot of fun.
 But otherwise this is just an entertaining 1950's musical which sadly lacks anything to make it really memorable.